Privacy Statement & Data Protection

 If you wish to retract consent for us to hold and process your details please write to the following address and we will remove your details immediately.
-The Managing Director at Turtle Dove Cambridge, Church of the Good Shepherd, Mansel Way, Cambridge, CB4 2ET.
+The Managing Director at Turtle Dove, Church of the Good Shepherd, Mansel Way, Cambridge, CB4 2ET.

 How can I raise a complaint?

 Should you have a complaint regarding your data, please contact our Complaints Officer via firstname.lastname@example.org and we will work with you to resolve your complaint to your satisfaction.
 In the unlikely event that you are still not happy, you have the right to contact the Information Commissioner’s Office.

 How do I opt in/out of receiving information?

 If you are providing your details to us for the purpose of making an enquiry or a booking, we may also contact you via post, email or phone with information such as new services and special offers.
 If you do not wish us to do this or change your mind later, you can contact us via email or post.

 How will I know if you change this policy?

 If changes are made to this statement, we will keep you informed by updating this statement on our website.